 Fire safety is a very important issue at the SUNY Upstate Medical University.
-Although we have not had a serious fire incident in Geneva Tower, with all of the cooking and electrical appliances, the potential does exist.
-For these reasons, it is imperative that you exercise fire safety precautions:
+Although we have not had a serious fire incident in Geneva Tower.

 - Do not tamper with any fire equipment.
 (There is a \$50.00 fine for tampering with fire extinguishers.) - Do not overload your electrical outlets. - Do not use your oven as a heat source. - Use cooking appliances only in designated kitchen areas. - Be sure all of your electrical appliances are turned off before you leave your room. - Do not leave your room while cooking. - Smoking, candles, incense burning and any open flames are strictly prohibited in Geneva Tower.